0x3F3F/0x3F3F.github.io/_posts/2020-07-12-Secular-Trend-Energy-Inflation.md

 Recent falls will have made the above chart even more extreme.
 As a result, many companies are going bankrupt and oil majors significantly cutting back spending.
-This appears to be a perfect setup for future shortages, as I don't see oil usage decreasing to the scale some might expect.
+This appears to be a perfect setup for future shortages which the following (old) chart demonstrates:

 <img style="border: 0;" src="/img/2020/20200712_EnergyTrend.png" />